nachocaru/xaprb.com/content/blog/2011-09-19-oracle-commercializes-mysql-sun-rises-in-east.md

   - Commentary
   - SQL
 ---
-I&#8217;ve never objected to someone making money from MySQL.
-I&#8217;ve only expressed disappointment that they [weren&#8217;t doing it effectively enough][1].
+I've never objected to someone making money from MySQL.
+I've only expressed disappointment that they [weren't doing it effectively enough][1].
 As I have predicted many times, Oracle is good at this.
-Oracle is the number one reason I didn&#8217;t start a new career in some other database a few years ago.
+Oracle is the number one reason I didn't start a new career in some other database a few years ago.
 Oracle is making MySQL more successful not only for Oracle, but also for the users, the community, and the competition.

 I am glad that Oracle is offering more [pay-only extensions][2] to the server in a way that creates opportunities for others to do the same, and I look forward to even more of them in the future.